KhubaibKhan4/Flexi-Store-Server/README.md

 # Flexi-Store-Server

-Flexi Store is an Ecommerce Application Server.
+Flexi Store is an Ecommerce Application Server designed to provide a flexible and scalable backend for online stores.

 ## Table of Contents